+I/We, \\\\\\\, parent(s)/guardian(s) of request that the Nursing personnel at Hillcrest Educational Centers, Inc. give the following vaccine(s).

+(Student name)

+YOU MUST CHECK EACH VACCINE YOU ARE CONSENTING TO BELOW

+Td or DPT if under age 7 or Td if over age 7.
+(Diphtheria, Pertussis, Tetanus)

+MMR (Measles, Mumps, Rubella)

+IPV (Polio)

-I/We, , parent(s)/guardian(s) of request that the Nursing (Student name) personn nel at Hillcrest Educational Centers, Inc. give the following vacc ine(s). y YOU MUST CHECK EACH VACCINE YOU ARE CONSEN NTING TO BELOW Td or DPT if under age 7 or Td if over age 7.
-(Dipht) heria, Pertussis, Tetanus) MMR (Measles, Mumps, Rubella) IPV (Polio) records av sent to these vaccines for the purposes of immunization against to vailable and in accordance with Massachusetts Department of H in giving consent I/We am/are aware of the following: 1.
-I have read and understood the information about these vaccin included in this packet. es and possible side effects 2.
-I acknowledge that there are no warranties or assurances with consequences of these immunizations. respect to the benefits or 3.
-I certify that I have read this consent form, or it has been read any questions have been answered to my satisfaction, with my no further disclosure of information.
-I certify the that I am the parent or legal guardian of the student named above ;.
+I/We consent to these vaccines for the purposes of immunization against these diseases if indicated by records available and in accordance with Massachusetts Department of Health guidelines.

+In giving consent I/We am/are aware of the following:

+- 1. I have read and understood the information about these vaccines and possible side effects included in this packet. - 2.
+I acknowledge that there are no warranties or assurances with respect to the benefits or consequences of these immunizations. - 3.
+I certify that I have read this consent form, or it has been read to me.
+I further certify that any questions have been answered to my satisfaction, with my full understanding.
+I desire no further disclosure of information.

+I certify that I am the parent or legal guardian of the student named above.

+(Signature)

-(Signature) (Witness) (Date)
+(Witness)

-The following Vaccine Information Statements are located in Appendix A
+The following Vaccine Information Statements

+are located in Appendix A